 Try to live a more frugal lifestyle instead.
 Look for free items on Craigslist.
 Buy used items on eBay, garage sales, and thrift shops.
 Living on a Dime has advice on how to save money, get out of debt, and grow rich.

-Live within your means and know where your money is going every month.
+Changing your money attitudes when you’re suddenly single means learning to live within your means and know where your money is going every month.

 Accept the economic reduction in lifestyle and find ways to live big.
 Find joy from your kids, pets, parents.